ericgomes56/ericgomes56/README.md

 # Myself

+Hey, thanks for having me.
 I'm a DevsecOps Architect at Aqua Security.
-Looking forward to working with you all.
+My goal here is to help resolve technical problems among the community.
+I look forward to collaborating with you all.

 <!--
 **ericgomes56/ericgomes56** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.